 Learn more about our diagnostic testing, treatments and other services ›

-The UC Irvine Health Comprehensive Epilepsy Program is a multidisciplinary team of physicians who are dedicated to helping their patients control or eliminate their seizures and, above all, to improve their quality of life.
+At the heart of our UC Irvine Health Comprehensive Epilepsy Program is a multidisciplinary team of physicians who are dedicated to helping their patients control or eliminate their seizures and, above all, to improve their quality of life.

-These experts include epilepsy specialists, neurosurgeons, neurologists and neuroradiologists:
+Our experts include epilepsy specialists, neurosurgeons, neurologists and neuroradiologists: